January 28, 2021

 The bank you should go with is not always the bank with the lowest interest rate.
 That’s why it’s important to take everything into consideration.
 The interest rate is only one part of the overall dental financing package.
 Here are the top seven details to consider when choosing your bank and your dental practice loan package:

-Remember that when you take out your loan, it is common to include the purchase or build-out of the practice as well as working capital in the amount sought.
+Remember: When you take out your loan, it is common to include the purchase or build-out of the practice, as well as working capital in the amount sought.

 Do they offer competitive rates on credit lines, loans and deposits?